All assets are the property of PayPal. This case study is used strictly for educational and instructional purposes

 PayPal Credit offers users 6 months to pay off purchases over $99+ with no interest.
 PayPal credit also offers several types of partnership credit cards have reward programs.
 The application process is quick and users are able to use their line of credit immediately on their first purchase.
 The current engagement experience includes a series of emails sent to the user within the first 30 days of applying.

 The first phase of the project included an idea dump of all of the ways to increase user engagement.
 The team looked at the competitive analysis of other successful products on the market.
 The final ideas were categorized into three areas of engagement.

 Each designer was assigned an idea to iterate and prototype.
 I joined the project at this time and was assigned the chatbot concept.
 The chatbot was intended to create engagement with the user through an automated conversation that would highlight credit rewards and offers while the user was logged in into their PayPal account.

-I began researching chatbots and discovered that they are most effective when the context of the conversion makes sense for the particular use case, for example, troubleshooting customer issues, placing orders for flowers, or buying train tickets.
+I began researching chatbots and discovered that they are most effective when the context of the conversation makes sense for the particular use case, for example, troubleshooting customer issues, placing orders for flowers, or buying train tickets.